nasa/fprime/docs/UsersGuide/dev/baremetal-multicore.md

 Now all that is required is to determine when this interval has elapsed.
 This can be done spinning on a hardware clock signal, calculating elapsed time by reading of clock registers, using timing library functions, the `sleep()` call, or by an timer driven interrupt service routine (ISR). **Note:** ISRs are complex items and should be studied in detail before going this route.
-Notibly, the ISR should not execute the rate group directly, but rather should set a flag or queu a start message and allow the `while (true) {}` spin in the main loop to detect this signal and start the rate groups.
+Notably, the ISR should not execute the rate group directly, but rather should set a flag or queue a start message and allow the `while (true) {}` spin in the main loop to detect this signal and start the rate groups.

 ## Multi-Core and Multi-Device Systems

 We have yet to see any issues running F´ on multi-core systems.
 Some users have been successful scheduling high-priority components to designated cores.
 In general these systems behave just fine. **Note:** some portions of F´ use `U32` types so synchronize between threads.
 In many systems this is a safe atomic operation, however; this is not guaranteed on all systems.
 A project should use care to ensure that their system will behave as expected.
 These usages are under review and will be corrected over time.